AJMartinezLlanes/medicare-inpatient-rehab-conditions/README.md

 ## Project Goals
 ,
-Given 2021 rehab facility conditions data, identify what condidition has the most occurrences
+Given 2021 rehab facility conditions data, identify what condidition has the most occurrences.
+Train

 ___